lkoppenol/train-a-train/docs/source/advanced-options.rst

 ----------------

 - Press "1" to cycle between "fancy train", "minimal line" and "invisible"
 - Press "2" to cycle between "not showing sensors", "showing sensors".
+The default HumanPlayer does not have sensors;
-This requires the player to have drawable sensors.
-See :doc:`ai-players` for more information about sensors
+  this will appear to do nothing.
+See :doc:`ai-players` for more information about sensors.
 - Press "3" to cycle between "fancy map", "raw map", "score map" and "no map"
 - Press "4" to toggle the frame rate limiter